The Innovate: Biobased Materials conference will be hosted virtually, on 23-24 September 2025. Keep checking the agenda as we announce speakers.

 agenda-img1

-Keynote: Unlocking the potential of biobased materials in textiles: strategy, policy & regulation
+Keynote: Unlocking the potential of biobased materials in textiles: strategy, policy & innovation

 12:00 UTC